dereuromark/cakephp-expose/README.md

 - After also executing that migration all new records will automatically have their exposed field stored as well.

 You are done and can now adjust your public actions to query by exposed field only and hide the primary key completely.
+Using `Superimpose` behavior on top of `Expose` means that you actually might not even have to modify any code.
+Should work out of the box.